Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Discussion

 \subsection{How can future work improve on such a benchmark?}

-Certain strategies grounded in reflective thinking could improve performance on such a benchmark.
-Instead of greedily choosing the first grouping, identifying red herring words or categories first could prevent the possibility of misclassification.
-Allowing LLMs to solve the game one category at a time and incorporating the feedback present to humans in the \emph{NYT} Connections game, including whether a grouping is correct (and what difficulty level it is by color), incorrect, or one word away from a correct grouping, may improve performance as well.
+Instead of choosing the first grouping, strategies grounded in System2 Thinking \cite{evans2003two} could improve performance on such a benchmark.
+Generating multiple chains-of-thought reasoning and learning a model that assigns a higher reward to the correct reasoning chain prevents the model from arriving greedily to a suboptimal categorization.
+Allowing LLMs to solve the game one category at a time and incorporating the feedback present to humans in the original \emph{NYT} Connections game, such as whether a grouping is correct (and what difficulty level it is by color), incorrect, or one word away from a correct grouping, may improve performance as well.
 Retrieval Augmentation from WordNet or dictionaries for lexical connotations \cite{allaway2020unified} could further improve such categorization.
 Finally, creating synthetic training data and training an LLM on this task could further close the gap between expert human and LLM performance.
 We leave such exploration for future work.